hasgeek/hasjob/hasjob/templates/confirm_email.md

 [jb]: https://hasjob.co/
 [hg]: https://hasgeek.com/

-If you did not post a job, you may safely ignore this email and the listing will be automatically removed.
+If you did not post a job, you may safely ignore this email.